Skip to main content

 "F"))

-cond tests conditions in order and returns the value for the first truthy one.
-The final standalone value acts as a default (like "else").
+cond checks each condition in order and returns the value beside the first truthy one.
+A trailing standalone value acts as the default.

 Learn more: Control Flow